visualizedata/data-structures/README.md

 Terminating and cleaning up your AWS resources and credentials. [[**checklist**](https://github.com/visualizedata/data-structures/blob/master/assignments/resources/AWS_shutdown.md)]

-In the final class meeting, you will present your work in groups, by theme.
+In the final (virtual) class meeting, you will present your work in groups, by theme.
 Group and theme assignments:

+* **Reliability**: John, Luella, Lulu, Misha, Robin, and Yiran
+* **Scalability**: Amanda, Antonie, J, Nour, and Xingyang
+* **Maintainability**: Marcy, Marisa, Neil, Saloni, and Xingwei

 ## Learning Outcomes